BunnyHAWPer/test-readme/README.md

 # The Ore Programming Language

 Ore is a modern, developer-friendly programming language combining the best features from multiple programming paradigms.
 It's designed to be expressive, powerful, and easy to learn.
+Ore is a compiled language built using LLVM and C++.

+**Version:** 1.0.0
+**Author:** Dhruv Rawat

 ```ore
 // A simple example of the Ore programming language